Safe Harbor American Blonde Ale, 5% ABV

 But who cares when there is a blond bombshell of a old school pin-up girl in an impossible sexual position staring us dopey male buyers right in the eye.
 Here in Connecticut and elsewhere, brewers are known for selling sex and innuendo.
 We have Hooker Brewing company which makes no bones about playing up their name, City Steam sells Naughty Nurse with a similar graphic, and we also have Beaver Beer in Westport who is not shy about beaver puns.

 But TGNLBC goes one step further and blows everyone out of the water.
-Sure this online movie/ad a bit ridiculous and some would say sexist, but I rather enjoyed it.
-Especially it’s, um, cheekier ass-ets.
-I have no issue with their marketing aims, but some probably will.
+Sure this online movie/ad is a bit ridiculous and sexist.
+And objectifying.
+And corny.
+And, dare I say, sexy.

-This is TGNLBC’s only beer at this point and it’s brewed in a partnership with Cottrell.
-I am not a big fan of this style, but I can definitely say that Safe Harbor is drinkable and not bad.
-(Thank goodness, since I bought a 6-pack.)
+This is TGNLBC’s only beer at this point and it’s brewed on contract at Cottrell.
+I am not a big fan of this style, but I can definitely say that Safe Harbor is not bad.
 It’s decent on a hot summer’s day and while I found the first few sips a bit off-putting with that slight skunkiness I find from this style, that dissipated and I found myself enjoying the rest of the bottle.

 I’m not sure it’s worth ten-and-a-half bucks when all is said and done, but if you DO really like blonde ales and the like, go for it.
 Better to spend a couple extra bucks on some New London pride than to support some Brazilian-owned crap brewed in warehouses the size of your town.